raspberrypilearning/physical-computing-with-python/analogue.md

 - Use potentiometers to control other GPIO Zero output devices
 - Use potentiometers to control the speed of motors
-- Use potentiometers to control the visual settings of a camera module in real time
+- Use potentiometers to control the visual settings of a Camera Module in real time
 - Find more analogue sensors that will work with the ADC
 - Use potentiometers to control a player in a [PyGame Zero](http://pygame-zero.readthedocs.io) game, or in [Minecraft](https://www.raspberrypi.org/learning/getting-started-with-minecraft-pi/)